Esquimal115/SumOfSubset/README.md

 # SumOfSubset
-Java program that resolve the Sum of Subsets problem usig Backtracking.
+Java program that resolve the Sum of Subsets problem using Backtracking.
 For execute the program go to "Test" folder, open the terminal and write java -jar sum.jar test1.jar